 Like any investor, you hope that your investment portfolio grows over time, generating a solid rate of return each year.
 But if rapidly rising inflation takes hold, your returns will start looking much less impressive.
 If you hold mostly short-term investments, such as Guaranteed Investment Certificates (GICs) and treasury bills, your returns could turn negative – not good.

 If you sense inflation is imminent, it might be a good time to evaluate your current investment portfolio.
-By making some strategic adjustments, you can be better prepared to tackle inflationary pressure.
+Contact your online broker or robo-advisor and start making some strategic, not panicked, adjustments.
+You can prepare to tackle inflationary pressure.
 Read on the discover which assets can help protect your investment portfolio from inflation.

 - Consumers staples

 - Basic materials

 Energy, industrials, materials, and consumer staples tend to correlate strongly with inflation, so don’t hesitate to load up on stocks from these sectors.
 Canada is a leader in energy and mining stocks, and investing in gold is still, well, golden.
 Healthcare and utilities have a mixed track record as an inflation hedge but still offer adequate protection.